impratap/Roll_dice_in_python/README.md

 # Roll_dice_in_python

+# Overview

 This is a simple Rolling Dice project.
 In this I am using random library

+## Library
-import random
+* random

 And from random going to use randint to get number between 1 to 6 when we roll dice...